honkyrot/bowling-python-game/README.md

 A bowling game created in Python 3.11 requires pytest to run tests

+The game is just complete RNG.

-Created late 2022 by me, expect code to be shit, ok?
+Created late 2022 by me, expect the code to be shit, ok?